AaronKurian/Code_A_Pookalam24/README.md

 # Pookalam Design using Python Turtle

-This project was created as part of the **Code a Pookalam Contest** organized by **FOSS MEC**.
+This project was created as part of the **Code a Pookalam Contest** organized by **FOSS MEC** and **TINKERHUB MEC**.
 It is a Python program that uses the Turtle graphics library to draw a colorful Pookalam design, a traditional floral pattern associated with the Onam festival.

 ## Table of Contents